Alokkumar-8467/The-Complete-JavaScript/003_Data_Types/Readme.md

 when i use - in front of string  number '100', then it behave as number -'100'
 -100

-*'100'
+when i use * in front of string  number '100', then it syntax error *'100'
 VM794:1 Uncaught SyntaxError: Unexpected token '*'
 /'100'